WildCodeSchool/btz-0321-p3-surfcamp-api/README.md

 ```

-If nothins went wrong you should see something like this
+If nothing went wrong you should see something like this

 ```bash
 > surfcamp-api@1.0.0 dev